abhinavcdev/rjx/README.md

 ## Overview

-RJQ is a high-performance alternative to `jq` written in Rust, designed for processing JSON data with exceptional speed and minimal resource consumption.
+RJX is a high-performance alternative to `jq` written in Rust, designed for processing JSON data with exceptional speed and minimal resource consumption.
 It provides a familiar query language for filtering, transforming, and manipulating JSON data while delivering significant performance improvements over traditional tools.

 ## Performance

-Benchmarks against real-world data show that RJQ consistently outperforms jq:
+Benchmarks against real-world data show that RJX consistently outperforms jq:

 | Query Type | Speed Improvement |
 |------------|-------------------|